Myanmar Quake Toll Passes 1,000 As Rescuers Dig For Survivors - UrduPoint

 Mandalay, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) The death toll from a huge earthquake that hit Myanmar and Thailand passed 1,000 on Saturday, as rescuers dug through the rubble of collapsed buildings in a desperate search for survivors.

-The shallow 7.7-magnitude quake struck northwest of the city of Sagaing in central Myanmar in the early afternoon, followed minutes later by a 6.7-magnitude aftershock.
+The shallow 7.7-magnitude quake struck northwest of the city of Sagaing in central Myanmar early Friday afternoon, followed minutes later by a 6.7-magnitude aftershock.

 The quake destroyed buildings, downed bridges, and buckled roads across swathes of Myanmar, with massive destruction seen in Mandalay, the country's second biggest city and home to more than 1.7 million people.

+"We need aid," said Thar Aye, 68, a Mandalay resident.
+"We don't have enough of anything."

-At least 1,002 people were killed and nearly 2,400 injured in Myanmar, the ruling junta said in a statement.
+At least 1,007 people were killed and nearly 2,400 injured in Myanmar, with 30 more missing, the junta said in a statement.
 Around 10 more deaths have been confirmed in Bangkok.

 But with communications badly disrupted, the true scale of the disaster is only starting to emerge from the isolated military-ruled state, and the toll is expected to rise significantly.

-In Mandalay, AFP journalists saw a centuries-old Buddhist pagoda that had been reduced to rubble by the quake.
+In Mandalay, AFP journalists saw a centuries-old Buddhist pagoda that had been reduced to rubble.

 "It started shaking, then it started getting serious," said a soldier at a checkpoint on the road outside the pagoda.